Sound of Contact: History

-Co-founding members of the band, Simon Collins and Dave Kerzner, met in New York at rehearsals for the music group Genesis in 2006.
-While Genesis was on tour during 2007, Collins and Kerzner, along with Kelly Nordstrom, recorded a cover of the 1981 Genesis song, "Keep It Dark," as a tribute to Collins' father, Phil Collins.
-The younger Collins then developed his 2008 solo album, U-Catastrophe in association with Kerzner and Nordstrom, who contributed to the album as songwriters and performers.
+Co-founding members of the band, Simon Collins and Dave Kerzner, met in New York at rehearsals for Genesis in 2006.
+While Genesis was on its Turn It On Again tour during 2007, Collins and Kerzner, along with Kelly Nordstrom, recorded a cover of the 1981 Genesis song, "Keep It Dark," as a tribute to Collins' father, Phil Collins.
+The younger Collins then developed his 2008 solo album, U-Catastrophe, in association with Kerzner and Nordstrom, who contributed to the album as songwriters and performers.
 Collins met Matt Dorsey through their record label while forming a touring band for his U-Catastrophe tour.
-Nordstrom, meanwhile, had worked with Collins for several years as a guitarist, bassist and songwriter, contributing to his 2005 album, Time For Truth as well as U-Catastrophe.
+Nordstrom had worked with Collins for several years as a guitarist, bassist and songwriter, contributing to his 2005 album, Time For Truth as well as U-Catastrophe.

 In 2009, Collins approached Kerzner about forming a band.
 After enlisting help from Nordstrom and Dorsey, work began on their first project as a band in Miami, Florida, with the end result being their first album, Dimensionaut.
 After the album's release, Nordstrom made the decision to leave the band due to family commitments.
 Following several months of touring and promotion, Kerzner announced his departure from the band in January 2014 in order to concentrate on his company Sonic Reality and pursue his own music projects.
 Kerzner and Nordstrom rejoined the band in April 2015 and began working with Collins and Dorsey in Oxfordshire on the group's second album, but on 20 January 2018, Collins and Nordstrom both announced their departure from the group.
 At present it is unknown whether the band will continue, although Dorsey and Kerzner have formed a new band In Continuum, with which they recorded and released the material originally meant for the second Sound of Contact album.

 Musical style

-Collins' musical influences were from his father, the band Genesis, as well as the electronica, punk, grunge, and new wave genres.
+Collins' musical influences were from his father, Phil Collins, and his band Genesis, as well as the electronica, punk, grunge, and new wave genres.
 From 2007 to 2010, Dorsey was a member of the punk rock band Dead Mechanical, as well as a member of Collins' solo touring band.

-Collins describes Sound of Contact as a crossover progressive rock band taking a modern approach to the genre while also maintaining a pop sound that was present in progressive rock of the 1970s.
+Collins described Sound of Contact as a crossover progressive rock band, taking a modern approach to the genre, while also maintaining a pop sound that was present in progressive rock of the 1970s.